dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 where *<category>* is the name of the use case category.
 See :ref:`use_case_categories` for more information.
-If a use case is being added that will go into a new category, a new category definition line will have to be added to this file and add the new use case under it.
+If a use case is being added will go into a new category, a new category definition line will have to be added to this file and the new use case added under it.
 Each use case in that category will be found on its own line after this line.
 The use cases can be defined using the following formats::